CreativeMaladjustment/stelligent-u-020201208/00-dev-environment/README.md

 What method did you use to store the aws credentials?
 What are some other options?

+used aws cli `aws configure set` command to set the temp profile values.
+Could have set the environment variables directly

 ###### Question 0.1.1: 2

 Which AWS environment variable cannot be set in order to run the `aws sts get-session-token` command?

+AWS_PROFILE ?

 ##### Option 2: Using AWS Vault to automatically handle your temporary tokens